cyberphone/es6-bigint-json-support/README.md

 Since the is no generally accepted method for adding type information to data embedded in strings, the selection of encoding method is effectively left to the developers of the actual JSON ecosystem.
-This is either performed through the `JSON.parse()` `reviver` option or performed after parsing has completed.
+The selection is either managed through the `JSON.parse()` `reviver` option or is performed after parsing has completed.

 Here follows a few examples on how to deal with quoted string deserialization for `BigInt`.